Jason Dyck, Executive Director, Arcane Horizon Inc.

-He currently works as the CEO of Prairie Partners, which provides support services for people living with developmental disabilities in the southwest corner of Manitoba.
+Jason recently started a new role with Arcane Horizon Inc. and previously worked as the Executive Director for Prairie Partners Inc., which provides support services for people living with developmental disabilities in the southwest corner of Manitoba.
 Growing up in both urban and rural areas has given Jason an appreciation of the different strengths and needs that exist in various environments and communities.

 Session: Sawmill Tea & Coffee Co. – A Different Model for Community Building, Inclusion, and Training

 Eleven years ago Prairie Partners Inc, a small community non-profit agency that supports people with developmental disabilities, looked at their struggling organization and their closed-to-the-public sheltered workshop, and asked themselves: How can we support people living with disabilities better?
 What is our community missing?
 Basically, we need a connection!
 We need a place where everyone can feel that they belong!
 We need to bring more opportunities and services to areas where there are very few.

 On the front door of the Sawmill Café is a sign that says “no purchase necessary” and “bag lunches are welcome”.
 This is a different approach to business.
 This is where community engagement is the first priority and then follows the belief that if people feel they belong, then they will feel a desire to support the enterprise.
 On any given day you will find adults and youth with disabilities and barriers to employment training and work.
 You may find the local knitting circle congregating around a pot of tea.
 You might see local clergy, professionals, farmers, construction workers, parents and young children, milling about and interacting.
 Two local school divisions send their students with developmental disabilities for some additional opportunities in their education and training.
 The café also hosts special community gatherings, weddings, events, concerts, and informative presentations.
 It has become the hub, the beating heart of our community.
 This is the Sawmill Tea & Coffee Co.!